jonathanperrie/jonathanperrie.github.io/blog/phd_recap.md

     style="width:33%; height:auto; border-radius:12px;"
 />

-*3D volcano plot with annotations [figure 2.3]([https://www.biorxiv.org/content/10.1101/2025.07.15.664002v3.supplementary-material](https://escholarship.org/uc/item/3bf2h046)).*
+*3D volcano plot with annotations [figure 2.3](https://escholarship.org/uc/item/3bf2h046).*

 The genes enriched in between contrasts AvC and AvB are the A genes, and the genes enriched between AvC and BvC are the ~C genes.
-Both sets constitue gene modules as highlighted by the annotations.
-These genes are mapped to colors, and in the thesis we demonstrated that plotting transcripts with those colors captures the infected lung tissue structure without relying on segmentation (the core was green, the mantle was blue, and the inner layer of the granuloma was cyan).
+Both sets constitute gene modules as highlighted by the annotations.
+These genes are mapped to colors, and in the thesis, we demonstrated that plotting transcripts from the CosMx gene panel with those colors captures the infected lung tissue structure without relying on segmentation (the core was green, the mantle was blue, and the inner layer of the granuloma was cyan).

 ## Code
 Mapping fold change to 3D space and transforming 3D plane back into 2D.
 Note that we had to choose two genes on opposite ends of the plane to get a good projection.
 We converted genes in [RGB to hex colors](https://drive.google.com/file/d/1fTnh9-Va414HWgF7B67snyeMQ7Qm7wR1/view?usp=sharing).